diedgr/ufi/README.md

 ## Installation

 To get started with the UFI, clone the repository and install the required dependencies listed in the ``requirements.txt`` file.
 Create a virtual environment (optional but recommended) and use the command ``pip install -r requirements.txt`` to install the necessary packages, which include ``geopandas``, ``matplotlib``, ``numpy``, ``pandas``, and others.
 The dataset used in the analysis is ``ufi_v1.0.0.csv``, and the Python script that demonstrates how the index was developed, along with sensitivity analysis and stability tests, is ``ufi_v1.0.0.py``.
 After setting up the environment and installing dependencies, you can run the script with ``python ufi_v1.0.0.py`` to generate the UFI based on 2022 Census of Agriculture [data](https://quickstats.nass.usda.gov).

+## Terms of Use

+The UFI and associated materials (code, data, web viewer, and documentation) are provided under the following terms:

+1. **Attribution**:
+   Users of the UFI must provide proper attribution by citing the tool in any publications, presentations, or derivative works.
+Please use the following citation format:
+   > Diedrich, G. (2024). *Underserved Farmers Index (UFI)*. [https://www.grahamdiedrich.com/data/ufi]

+2. **Non-Commercial Use Only**:
+   The UFI is made available for educational, research, and non-commercial purposes only.
+Commercial use of the UFI, including but not limited to integration into for-profit products or services, is strictly prohibited.

+3. **Modification and Redistribution**:
+   Users may modify and redistribute the UFI, provided that:
+   - Proper attribution is maintained.
+   - The redistributed version includes a clear statement of modifications.
+   - It remains non-commercial.

+4. **Prohibited Uses**:
+   Users may not use the UFI or its derivatives for any purpose that violates these terms or applicable laws.

+By downloading or using the UFI, you agree to abide by the terms of this license.

+## Contact
+For questions or permissions beyond the scope of this license, please contact the author:
+Graham Diedrich
+Email: [mailto:diedgr@msu.edu]